giftpasay/giftpasay.github.io/_tabs/about.md

 ![Desktop View](<https://ik.imagekit.io/g0xkgtz2g/490066295_1081477980682966_7613510574937348021_n(1).jpg?updatedAt=1746663282298>){: w="324" h="324" .normal}

-**Rev. Virgilio (Sael) C. Anota Jr** is the pastor of UPC GIFT Pasay.
+**<a href="https://www.facebook.com/sael.anota" target="_blank">Rev. Virgilio (Sael) C. Anota Jr</a>** is the pastor of UPC GIFT Pasay.
 He is a dedicated servant of God with a passion for teaching and preaching the Word.
 Under his leadership, our church has grown in faith and community outreach.

 ## Our Vision